nandoabreu/geo-coordinate-calc-and-pandas/README.md

 ## Automatic tests
 _Note: to run tests manually, please refer to [Set-up and install](#set-up-and-install) first._
+_Note: to run tests using Makefile, virtualenv must be already installed._

 Python tests are available manually or using Makefile.

+- Run ` python3 -m unittest tests/test_* `.
-- Run ` make test ` to setup, install requirements, run the tests and clean up.
+- Or use make as in ` make test ` to setup, run the tests and clean up.
-- Or manually run ` python3 -m unittest tests/test_* `.

 ## The Truck class